Resource-Constrained Shortest Path with Polytopic Reset Sets: Methodology

-As a result, the optimal solution depends on the selection of the points \(a_i\) and \(b_i\) that both minimizes \(L(f)\) and upholds the transition constraint \(Q\).

-From Lemma 1 and Lemma 2, the shortest resource-constrained path has key characteristics: (i) the path consists entirely of piecewise straight-line segments, (ii) the endpoints of the line segments lie in some \(\mathcal{P}\), and (iii) the path enters each replenishment region at most once.
-The single-pass property eliminates cycles and infinite loops for a given initial and final points, thus the sequence of visited regions in the shortest path contains no repetitions.

-The properties of the optimal path make Problem 1 equivalent to the shortest path in a graph of convex sets under a distance constraint.
-Taking this into consideration, the continuous optimization problem can be reduced to a finite graph search problem.
-The problem is now equivalent to finding the shortest path in a graph whose nodes and edges are the points on the boundary of the convex regions and the distances between these points, receptively.
+The shortest resource-constrained path has key characteristics: (i) the path consists entirely of piecewise straight-line segments (Lemma~1), (ii) the endpoints of the line segments lie in some \(\mathcal{P}\) (Lemma~2), and (iii) the path enters a sequence of replenishment regions in a feasible-connected space (Corollary~3).
+The properties of the optimal path make Problem~1 equivalent to the shortest path in a GCS under a distance constraint.
+Taking this into account, the continuous optimization problem can be reduced to a finite graph search problem.
+The problem is now equivalent to finding the shortest path in a graph whose nodes and edges are the points on the boundary of the convex regions and the distances between these points, respectively.